cisagov/ScubaGear/README.md

 All authentication parameters must be supplied on the command line if a non-interactive login is desired.

 All of the configuration file examples referenced below are in the sample-config-files directory and the examples assume a Invoke-SCuBA is run in that directory.
-Each example shows the sample config file name and a command line example with it
+Each example shows the sample config file name and a command line example with it.

 All authentication parameters shown are samples only.
-THe user must supply correct parameters
+The user must supply correct parameters.

 **Minimal Use** : config file `minimal_config.yaml`
 Minimal use is typically specifying a product name and an M365 environment variable.
-In this example product is entered a a single value
+In this example product is entered a a single value.
 ```
 Description: YAML Minimal Config file ( one product )
 ProductNames: teams